rucafer/RUCengine/README.md

 ## Installation
 RUCengine only supports Windows.
-Visual Studio 2019 is recommended as other versions have not been tested
+Visual Studio 2019 is recommended as other versions have not been tested [CMake](https://cmake.org/download/) is needed for the creation of the Visual Studio solution

+**1. Downloading the repository**

+Clone the repository with `git clone --recursive https://github.com/rucafer/RUCengine`.

+**2. Setting up the Visual Studio solution**

+Create a `Build` directory inside the reposiotry folder and navigate there.
+Then run `cmake ..`

+**3. Compiling the project**

+Open `RUCengine.sln`, compile and run the project inside Visual Studio

 ## Next steps
 - 3D model loading and rendering